 to have ministered to about 126,000 people in Italy.

-- Did you know that Saint John was a part of the four great pillars of
+- Did you know that Saint John was one of the four great pillars of

-- Did you know that Saint John is the patron saint of military
+- Did you know that Saint John is the patron saint of the military?

 chaplains and jurists?